TeddyBear06/ps-insights-mass-crawler/README.md

 Just add a domain, crawl website's URLs (using sitemap.whatever, do not worry it's automagical), create a batch (a list of URLs to analyze) and run the batch to get a clean view of a website performance.

+This tool store the report as a JSON downloadable file that you can analyse using [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer/).

 Have a look at this YouTube video <a href="https://www.youtube.com/watch?v=AVuUznzflug">https://www.youtube.com/watch?v=AVuUznzflug</a> for a complete demo.

 ## Requirements